svishnu88/svishnu88/README.md

 I am also an AI Researcher, author, speaker and Kaggle Competitions Expert.

-- 🔭 I’m currently building  [JarvisCloud](http://cloud.jarvislabs.ai/) a simple and affordable GPU cloud platform.
+- 🔭 I’m currently building  [JarvisCloud](http://cloud.jarvislabs.ai/) - a simple and affordable GPU cloud platform.
-- 🌱 I am learning about how to put deep learning models into production.
+- 🌱 I'm currently learning about how to put deep learning models into production.
 - :video_camera: I like to speak about deep learning on my [youtube](https://www.youtube.com/channel/UCAMo8bfMjeMyY_CTkcN9fcA) channel.
 - 💬 Ask me about deep learning, startups
 - 📫 Follow me on [Twitter](https://twitter.com/vishnuvig)